 When You Can’t Talk With Your Spouse

 30 days.
 30 long days.
-That was the longest my husband and I have gone without talking.
+That was the longest my husband and I have gone without talking during a deployment.
 No emails.
 No calls.
-No Skype.
+No Facetime.
 I knew he was okay.
 I knew this because “no news is good news” and I just had to believe it.

 Although that was the longest we had to go, thank goodness it was not the norm.
 The norm was every 3-4 days.
 Thinking about that now seems a little strange but that was our reality at one time.